evjrob/birbcam/README.md

 1. Please install OpenCV (4.5.1-1) on the Raspberry Pi.
 I am running the aarch64 build of Arch, and have installed it via pacman.
 You may need to install it by other means depending on your operating system.

+2. You will need to create a Google Cloud Platform account.
+Please create a project there contianing a cloud storage bucket contianing the model artifact, and a cloud function.
+I use the birbcam_training.ipynb jupyter notebook in Google Colab to create this model artifact.

-2. You will first need to create a cloud function in Google Cloud Platform.
-Please set up an account for GCP and the upload the contents of the cloud-function folder there to create the function and REST API.
+3. Please upload the contents of the cloud-function folder to create the function and REST API.
+You may need to adjust the parameters at the top of main.py to access the model artifact within your own project.
 Take the endpoint URL and define it in camera-app/secrets.py:

 ```
 ENDPOINT = '<my endpoint url>'
 ```

-3. Please set up an iNaturalist account and setup OAuth application authentication (https://www.inaturalist.org/oauth/applications/new).
+4. Please set up an iNaturalist account and setup OAuth application authentication (https://www.inaturalist.org/oauth/applications/new).
 After setting up your project there, please add the necessary credentials to webapp/birbcam-app/secrets.py:

 ```
 INAT_USERNAME = '<my username>'